Can You Bring Food Through Airport Security?

 Well, the short answer is yes, you can.
 You may absolutely bring your own food, as long as it meets the airline’s standards.
 Of course, international flights tend to be a little stricter compared to domestic flights, but most airlines allow you to take food on the plane with no problem.

 However, before you decide to bring your own food on the plane, remember that most security personnel may ask you to place all food items in a separate bin from your luggage to allow for closer inspection.
 If you are in a rush, this can easily add several more minutes to the time spent passing through security checkpoints.
 You should also be prepared to answer several questions about what you are bringing on board.
 This entire process can sometimes lead to delays.
+If your flight is delayed and you have to wait in the airport, having some nice snacks that is not overpriced, could be very comfy.
+Remember in that case that you might be eligible for compensation for flight delay.

 Can I Take Snacks Through Airport Security?